Irish In Sweden - Paddy Can English & Neil's Behaving Himself

 The way we consume video has changed, but the old way is not dead yet - what do we need to consider when shooting for mobile devices and linear TV?
 Is there a difference in how stories are told and presented?
 What factors need to be taken into account when selecting our shots?

+I love radio.
+It's where I started, and if forced to choose, it's what I'd do full time.
 And one of the most creative, knowledgeable and smartest people I've met in the field is Irish producer/presenter/all-rounder Pat O'Mahony.
 Amid an audio background of seagulls, leaf-blowers and passers-by, we sat down in Dublin for a coffee recently to discuss what makes it such a great medium to work in and what you need to succeed.

+Journalist Lyra McKee was shot dead while covering disturbances in Derry last week, and today she will be buried after her funeral in Belfast.
 What can journalists and in particular editors learn from her life and her untimely passing?
 How can we keep freelancers safer while still reporting from dangerous situations?

+Over the weekend a broadcaster in Ireland came under fire for apparently using audio belonging to a freelance journalist without her permission.
+Though they have since agreed to pay her for her work, the case illustrates the laissez-faire many media houses have towards the copyright of freelancers.
 This podcast is a brief rundown of what freelance work is, who owns it (spoiler - them, not you), and what to do if you find something using it without your permission.

 As Ireland's far-right desperately tries to get off the ground and the tech giants are once again in the firing line for giving them a platform to spread hatred, I spoke to journalist and academic Niamh Kirk about information networks, regulation, and what free speech actually means in the digital age.